denko-rb/denko-piboard/README.md

 gem install dino-piboard
 ```

-**Note:** Add `sudo` before `gem install` if using the system Ruby.
-Rubies from [`rbenv`](https://github.com/rbenv/rbenv) won't need it.
+**Note:** `sudo` may be needed before `gem install` if using the system Ruby.

 ## Pi Setup
-Depending on the operating system on your Pi, libgpiod may limit GPIO access to the root user.
+Depending on your Pi setup, libgpiod may limit GPIO access to the `root` user.
 If this is the case, Ruby scripts will fail with a `libgpiod` error.
 To give your user account permission to access GPIO, add it to the `gpio` group.
 ```
 sudo usermod -a -G gpio YOUR_USERNAME
 ```